 4. Copywriting services

-Once you're ready to go, packaging your services on Whop is made easy, and you'll even keep up to 97% of your earnings when clients buy direct.
+And when you’re ready to start selling?
+Whop makes packaging your services simple, and you’ll keep up to 97% of your earnings when clients buy directly.

 - Fiverr vs Upwork for freelancers: Which platform is best?

-- How to become a freelancer writer (and why you should!)
+- How to become a freelance writer (and why you should!)

 - How to make money writing: Expert tips, tools, pay guide & more